TomPace101/nanopore_diffusion/notes.md

 Note that we need to be able to read in a ParameterSet from somewhere else, and include its documents in our itertools.product

+current __TODO__ includes:
+- finish the model template
+- write the logic that generates the fields from the input data (generate_fields) The docstring explains what the inputs to this will be.

 _FEATURE_ parameter generation scripts
 Really, there should be a doit task for this.